Imprints: Valenti & Rose

 zoomed in tight with the aperture wide open.
 I caught with my camera the vein of each pinfeather, the bristled legs of the bluebottle flies that swarmed the nest.
 In the pictures, the background is blurred.
 In the pictures those nestlings might be twenty yards up in the air.

 I wander until I lose the light.
 I do not find a nest, but I know it is close, because twice the female osprey flies a tight circle over my head.
-I lift my lens to shoot her agitated.
+I lift my len

 I walk back to the campground along the narrow seawall surrounding the old naval fort.
 As a boy, I rode my motorbike along this seawall, picking up speed and lifting the bike onto its rear wheel.
 In those days, colonies of plovers nested on the island, thousands of them, stretched for a half-mile